wompking/spreadsheetlang/README.md

 None: None
 ```

-These can be stored inside variables, which are created when written to.
-The only standard variable is `stdout`, which should be self-explanatory.

-Lines of code in Hat Trick that follow the first format are for computing/copying things.
-A very simple cat progam would be:

-`stdin => stdout`

-because the first half of the line is evaluated, taking input from the user, and then the value is pushed to the second half of the line, outputting the value.

 ## Expressions and Operators

-The first half of an "assignment" command in Hat Trick is the expression; it takes in variable names and values, and evaluates it based on RPN arithmetic.
-For example:

-`3 2 + => stdout`

-would print `5` to console.
-Writing

-`"Returning with: " stdin "" coerce + => stdout`

-would print `Returning with: ` and then whatever you input the program.

 The following is a table of operators in SPREADSHEET.
 If some behaviour is not specified for this table, it returns None.